OnepointConsultingLtd/graphrag_kb_server/README.md

 You can build the image with the scripts `docker_build.ps1` or `docker_build.sh`.

+## Run Docker

-However when you start the project you will need to define the environment variables:
+When you start the container, please define these variables:

 ```
 ADMIN_TOKEN_NAME